teachingaway/teachingaway.github.io/_posts/2014-09-14-how-to-trademark-part-1-law.md

 Counterfeit Imports  | With a trademark registration, you can have Customs [seize](https://www.sparkfun.com/news/1428) [counterfeit](https://www.facebook.com/notes/fluke-corporation/sparkfun-we-hear-you/10151978262765592) imports at the border.
 Incontestability  | After 5 years of registration, a trademark can become "incontestable."
 An incontestable registration cannot be cancelled (with some exceptions).
 Compensation  |  Infringing a registered trademark results in increased maximum penalties.
 It allows for treble (3x) damages, and forcing the infringer to pay your attorney's fees.
 ® Symbol  | The ® symbol can only be used on a registered trademark.
-Unregistered trademarks use the ™ symbol.
+Unregistered trademarks use ™.
 Psychological Benefits  | Registration provides an intangible psychological advantage, especially in front of a jury.

 While basic trademark rights are granted automatically, registered trademark rights are far superior.
 Serious brands need to register their trademarks.